Joe Biden was ‘legitimately’ elected, majority of Georgia voters say

 Democratic and Republican officials have been concerned that each party could see a dip in voter turnout during the special election.

-Democratic groups like the Georgia chapter of the NAACP and the American Civil Liberties Union raised concerns about adequate access to fewer polling stations, particularly in Black and Latinx communities.
+Democratic groups like the Georgia National Association for the Advancement of Colored People and American Civil Liberties Union raised concerns over adequate access to fewer polling stations, particularly in Black and Latinx communities.

-Republicans in turn have worried about lower GOP voter turnout in the runoff elections after feeling disenfranchised by President Trump’s loss in November.
+Republicans in turn have worried that fewer GOP voters may turnout in the runoff election after feeling disenfranchised with President Trump’s loss in November.

-Officials have also raised concerns that Trump’s repeated claims of voter and election fraud could contribute to "self-suppression" and lower Republican voter turnout -- a theory that could prove accurate as NORC polling showed that while 98 percent of Democrats believe November votes were counted "fairly and accurately," only 30 percent of GOP voters believe the same.
+Officials have also raised concerns that Trump’s repeated claims of voter and election fraud could contribute to "self-suppression" and lower Republican voter turnout.
+A theory that could prove accurate the FNVA survey showed that while 98 percent of Democrats believe votes were counted "fairly and accurately" in the general election, only 30 percent of GOP voters maintained their trust in the democratic process.

-Many Georgians, meanwhile, also believe Biden's views are "too extreme."
+Georgians also believe that the Democratic candidates' views are "too extreme."

+They were most skeptical of Rev. Raphael Warnock, with 52 percent saying that his "political views are too extreme," while 50 percent of voters felt the same towards Democratic senate candidate Jon Ossoff.

+Forty-two percent of voters believed incumbent candidate Sen. Kelley Loeffler’s views were "too extreme," while only 40 percent believed the same of Sen. David Perdue.

 TRUMP SAYS VOTING MACHINES DOWN IN GEORGIA GOP ‘STRONGHOLDS,' SECRETARY OF STATE'S OFFICE SAYS OTHERWISE